julianFBarbosa/calindra-frontend/README.md

 _(-d is optional, if you want to run it detached from your terminal instance)_

-It will create the container applications, install dependencies and run your frontend container.
+it will create the container applications, install dependencies and run your frontend container.

-After the installation, the application will be avaliable at [http://localhost:3000](http://localhost:3000).
+after the installation, the application will be avaliable at [http://localhost:3000](http://localhost:3000).